reachme1212/kickstarter-analysis/README.md

 **Analysis  and challenges:**

-Major challenges I faced is to fix excel glitches for pivots and Vlookups and to figure out what are the right questions to ask to help with this analysis. unable to add a folder in GitHub to store images
+Major challenges I faced is to fix excel glitches for pivots , Vlookups and git bash pull and push, It was a challenge to figure out what are the right questions to ask that helps with this analysis.

 **Outcomes based on launch date:**